UPPMAX/naiss_intro_python/docs/reflections/20251127/README.md

 One person failed to use a text editor on his/her HPC cluster.
 I guess that this is the learner that could not log in...?

-- [ ] Consider use another Python reference

-## Analysis, pre and post

 ![All confidences](../../evaluations/20251127/all_confidences_pre_post.png)